The Great Gatsby: an American novel photo

 A corrupted vision

-The Crack Up (1937) is a collection of short stories by F.S.
-Fitzgerald where he tried to catch the mood prevailing in the 1920’s.
+The Crack-Up (1937) is a collection of short stories by F.S.
+Fitzgerald where he tried to catch the mood prevailing in the 1920s.

 The mood was characterised by hedonism, the search for pleasure: “America was going on the greatest gaudiest spree in history”.
-Spending money in order to be part of the show means society is more based on appearance than substance.
+Spending money to be part of the show means society is more based on appearance than substance.

 The time of the action is the summer of 1922.
 America, after World War 1, has become the most prosperous and thriving nation in the world.
 It is the period of the Golden Boom (America has sold weapons and has become rich) and widespread corruption is at its apogee.